-- At Red Lane we recognise that consequences need to in proportion to the misbehaviour and that consistency is crucial. - Consequence 1 If a child has to be reminded about appropriate behaviour, they will receive a polite reminder (staff referring to the Class Charter or Four School Rules) - Consequence 2 If the behaviour persists, they will be given a further warning (staff again referring to the Class Charter or Four School Rules) - Consequence 3 Further misbehaviour will result in a child being sent to the Thinking Spot (one setup in each class), they will sign the Thinking Book referencing the rule broken. - Consequence 4 Continuing misbehaviour will lead to an Exit.
-Children will sit at an Exit Spot outside their classroom.
+- At Red Lane we recognise that consequences need to in proportion to the misbehaviour and that consistency is crucial. - Consequence 1 If a child has to be reminded about appropriate behaviour, they will receive a polite reminder (staff referring to the Class Charter or Four School Rules)

+- Consequence 2 If the behaviour persists, they will be given a further warning (staff age referring to the Class Charter or Four School Rules) - o Consequence 3 Further misbehaviour will result in a child being sent to the Thinking Spot (one setup in each class), they will sign the Thinking Book referencing the rule broken. - Consequence 4 Continuing misbehaviour will lead to an Exit.
+Children will sit at an Exit Spot in their partner classroom.
 They will complete an Exit Slip (see appendix 3) to be taken home.
-The class teacher will notify a member of SLT, who will come to talk to the child.
-An Exit is recorded on CPOMs. - Consequence 5 Multiple Exits in a single day will result in a phone call to parents and recording on CPOMs. - Between each of these steps, staff use de-escalation techniques in order to avoid progression through the behaviour system. - o The warning system is restarted after each registration and does not carry over. - o These steps are followed consistently throughout the school day, other than at lunchtime. - If a child refuses to follow a direction, staff may choose to use a deferred consequence, allowing them to retain control, dignity and give the child time to take up the guidance. - Some behaviour may warrant an immediate Exit or a Staff Help call: - Violent behaviour - Running away from the classroom
+An Exit is recorded on CPOMs. - Consequence 5 Multiple Exits in a single day will result in a phone call to parents and recording on CPOMs. - Between each of these steps, staff use de-escalation techniques in order to avoid progression through the behaviour system. - The warning system is restarted after each registration and does not carry over. - These steps are followed consistently throughout the school day, other than at lunchtime. - If a child refuses to follow a direction, staff may choose to use a deferred consequence, allowing them to retain control, dignity and give the child time to take up the guidance. - Some behaviour may warrant an immediate Exit or a Staff Help call: